For developers

 Building applications on IBM Cloud

 IBM Cloud® provides flexibility to developers in choosing the right architectural and deployment options for a given application.
-Run your code on bare metal, in virtual machines, by using a serverless framework, in containers, or by using Cloud Foundry.
+Run your code on bare metal, in virtual machines, in containers, or by using a serverless framework.

 The Cloud Native Computing Foundation fostered Kubernetes container orchestration framework, which forms the foundation for the IBM Cloud® Kubernetes Service.
 Developers who want to use Object Storage for persistent storage in their Kubernetes applications can learn more at the following links: